- Beans: Charm City Blend, 16oz

 - Travel AeroPress Recipe with 45s bloom; steep until 02:45

 This is what I like to call Zeke’s “kitchen sink” coffee.
-Here is the web site says about it:
+Here is what the web site says about it:

 As a tribute to our beautifully diverse city, Charm City is a mix of various beans, each roasted for optimum flavor, and blended with an Italian roasted base and a variety of lightly roasted beans to create a very flavorful and surprisingly consistent coffee.